rakinishraq/prisma/README.md

 - `.\prisma.exe -co` fetches your current Windows wallpaper image and generates a color scheme and themes from it.
 This is useful if you already have a wallpaper that you want to keep.
 - `.\prisma.exe` is the same as `.\prisma.exe -co`
 - `.\prisma.exe -d` checks if there's already been a wallpaper saved today and loads it if it exists.
-Otherwise, it randomly picks one from your library (wallpapers folder and the Prisma Wallpaper Engine playlist) and saves it.
+Otherwise, it randomly picks one from your library (wallpapers folder and the Prisma Wallpaper Engine playlist) then then save it.
 - `.\prisma.exe -r -s` randomly picks a wallpaper from your library and saves it regardless of if one was already selected today.
-This is useful for skipping a daily wallpaper.
-- `.\prisma.exe filename.ext -s filename.ext` sets all your wallpapers to that single file and saves it as today's wallpaper.
-Saving is useful for returning to today's selection after experimenting with other choices or refreshing the Wallpaper Engine project generation after restarting your PC.
+- `.\prisma.exe filename.ext -s` sets all your wallpapers to that single file and saves it as today's wallpaper.
+Saving is useful for returning to today's selection after experimenting with other choices.
+- `.\prisma.exe saved` retrieves your saved wallpaper regardless of how long ago you saved it.
+This is useful for reverting your wallpaper/color schemes after experimenting with other choices.
 - `.\prisma.exe filename_2560x1080.ext filename_1920x1080.ext` sets different wallpapers for different wallpapers without saving.
 The number of inputs must be equal to the number of monitors if there's more than one input.

+For example, if you want to just set all your themes as the wallpaper you have (non-Wallpaper Engine), then simply run the exe or execute `.\prisma.exe` in the command line.

+If you want to get a new wallpaper automatically everyday, run `.\prisma.exe -d` at startup.
+One way to do this is:
+1. Click Windows+R and enter `shell:startup` to open your Startup folder.
+2. Right-click an empty area in this folder, hover over New and click Shortcut.
+3. Enter `<path to prisma>\prisma.exe -d`, press Next, enter any name and click Finish.

+Note: Since Prisma will open Wallpaper Engine if it's not already running, enabling "Start with Windows" in it's Settings is optional.
+It will just reduce the time you see the static Windows wallpaper running underneath it.

 ## Build Instructions